TREM2: Gene

-Protein
+Structure

 The TREM2 receptor is a transmembrane protein that is made up of an extracellular region (also referred to as the ectodomain), the membrane-traversing segment, and an intracellular component.
 The extracellular component of TREM2 can bind different anionic ligands, specifically glycoproteins and lipids.
 This ectodomain component includes an Ig-like V-type domain, where ligands bind the receptor.
-The TREM2 ectodomain is modified after protein translation; these modifications affect is affinity for different ligands.
+The TREM2 ectodomain is modified after protein translation; these modifications affect its affinity for different ligands.
 The intracellular component of TREM2 does not have any signaling ability on its own; rather, it signals via the DNAX activator proteins 10 and 12 (DAP10 and DAP12).
 A single TREM2 molecule can interact with DAP10 and DAP12 at the same time.

 Part of the ectodomain of TREM2 can be processed by enzymes (ADAM10, ADAM17) and released as a soluble version, called soluble TREM2 (sTREM2).
-This protein fragment is released into the sera and cerebral spinal fluid (CSF), and might serve as a biomarker for neurodegenerative and other disorders, but further studies are needed.
+This protein fragment is released into the serum and cerebral spinal fluid (CSF), and might serve as a biomarker for neurodegenerative and other disorders, but further studies are needed.